laravel/vapor-docs/1.0/projects/environments.md

 COPY . /var/task
 ```

-Vapor also supports Arm architecture for Docker which provides the benefit of an increase in performance and cost saving.
+Vapor's Docker runtimes also support Arm architecture, which provides increased performance and cost savings.
 If you want to take advantage of Arm architecture, you should update your base image as follows:

 ```docker
 FROM laravelphp/vapor:php82-arm